 How are spousal support and child support determined in high-asset divorce cases?

-Contact this reputable and experienced White Plains attorney for assistance with your high net worth divorce
+Contact an experienced White Plains attorney for assistance with your high net worth divorce

 Martin J. Rosen, P.C. in White Plains provides comprehensive counsel for New York clients who are going through a high net worth divorce.
 To schedule a consultation, call 914-761-6300 or contact the firm online.